moditect/moditect-gradle-plugin/README.md

 as a package is matched by an exclusive pattern, this package will not be added to the list of open packages and no further patterns will be applied.
 (optional; the default value is "!\*;", i.e. no packages will be opened)
+    - `opensResources`: List of package names only containing resources as png, css or mp3 files i.e. everything not being java files, separated by ";".
+For JavaFX 9+, it is required to force open resource-only packages.
+Please, refer to https://github.com/javafxports/openjdk-jfx/issues/441 for more details. `opensResources` allows to do this.
+Contrary to `opens`, `opensResources` cannot accept patterns because Moditect manages patterns using a technical solution that can only work with compiled java classes.
+Hence, each resource-only package must be declared one by one.
     - `requires`: List of name patterns for describing the dependences of the module, based on the automatically determined dependences.
 Patterns are inclusive or exclusive (starting with "!") and may contain the "\*" character as a wildcard.